 Pinpointing the root of the epidemic to a single cause is near impossible.
 Bad parenting, personal circumstances, peer pressure and media portrayal all come into play when it comes to alcohol use.
 The growing problem provokes a chain reaction and creates a vicious circle which is difficult to break.
 A 2015 survey found one in three high school students have engaged in social drinking in the last 30 days, 18% of which participated in binge drinking and 20% in drunk-driving.

 Today, American teens start early.
 The same survey found one in five teenagers aged 12-20 took part in underage drinking.
-An average boy will start drinking at 11, while the starting age for girls is 13.
-If not addressed, their habit will almost certainly cause:

 Even though alcohol abuse and alcoholism are terms which are frequently used interchangeably, they do not have the same meaning.
 The easiest way to grasp the two is to think of alcohol abuse as a predecessor of alcoholism.
 What this means is that a teenager who abuses alcohol doesn’t necessarily have to be addicted to the substance.
 In fact, the government’s Center for Disease Control and Prevention (CDC) reports nine out of ten excessive drinkers are not alcoholics.